Let us show you how to plant yourself happy with sensory garden ideas that will stimulate all the senses.

 16. Be at one with the wind

 To encourage people to explore your sensory garden with their hands, place trees within reach of paths and seats so the bark can be easily stroked.
 Some plants simply beg to be touched, such as Stachys byzantine (lamb’s ears), the leaves of which are soft like felt.

 17. Make it visually pleasing

-For visual interest, use different textured path surfaces, introducing pattern with decking or paving and gravel; and consider sight-driven elements like flags, sculpture or topiary.
-When decorating a garden wall, encourage wildlife with feeders for birds and nectar-rich plants for butterflies.
+For visual interest, use different textured path surfaces, introducing pattern with decking or paving and gravel.
+You can also consider sight-driven elements like flags, sculpture or topiary.
+When decorating a garden wall, encourage wildlife with feeders for birds and choose nectar-rich plants for butterflies.

 18. Enhance with color

-When it comes to color, it is generally believed that 'hot’ colors such as red and orange are stimulating, while greens and blues are calming, so aim to zone different areas with this in mind.
+When it comes to color, it is generally believed that 'hot’ colors such as red and orange are stimulating, while greens and blues are calming, so aim to zone different areas of your garden with this in mind.

 19. Invite night-friendly focal points

-If the garden is going to be used in the evening, you can add mesmerising lighting effects.
+If the garden is going to be used in the evening, you can add mesmerising outdoor lighting ideas.
 Consider a fire pit too, and use plants such as four o’clocks and night-scented stock, which come into their own as the sun goes down.

 20. Invest in a pond or water feature

-Water trickling or gently flowing is the soundtrack to a relaxing summer – and, a wonderful addition to a sensory garden.
+Water trickling or gently flowing is the soundtrack to a relaxing garden and a wonderful addition to a sensory garden.
 A water feature, such as a small fountain or spout, encourages people to dip their hands or feet in, and children to splash and play.